Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with enough coverage.

 Once the insurer pays out the policy proceeds to a beneficiary, they are free to use the money any way they like.
 They can use the payout to settle a large debt or cover everyday expenses or both.
 If they want, they can even set the money aside for higher education or charity.
 In short, there’s no right or wrong way to use a death benefit amount.

 However, talking to your loved ones about how they are likely to use the payout would help you understand how much life insurance you might need.
+You can then look at different life insurance quotes.

 What kind of insurance should I get?